Leo3418/leo3418.github.io/collections/_posts/en/2020-05-15-gta-v-steam-epic-games.md

 ## Sign Out Your Old Social Club Account!

-I've heard from some people who have been already playing this game using the copy downloaded from Steam saying that, when they launch GTA V through Epic Games Launcher, the new copy of the game is activated for their original Social Club account, so they failed to make a brand new account for GTA Online.
+I've heard from some people who have been already playing this game using the copy downloaded from Steam saying that, when they launched GTA V through Epic Games Launcher, the new copy of the game was activated for their original Social Club account, so they failed to make a brand new account for GTA Online.
 If you want to have a new Social Club account and activate the copy of GTA V you obtained on Epic Games for it, make sure you sign out your old Social Club account from Rockstar Games Launcher.

 ## Steps to Do Upon Game Update